KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 6. Charges: Higher monthly charges are associated with higher churn, while total charges increase as monthly charges rise, as expected.

 ## Recommendations:
-Here are some recommendations based on the insights:
+Here are some recommendations based on the insights gathered:

 1. Promote Long-Term Contracts: Encourage customers to choose yearly or two-year plans by offering discounts or additional benefits, as longer contracts are linked to lower churn rates.